AlainParadis/designschool/_topics/retouching-fundamentals.md

   If you're zoomed in really closely, you can hold h, then click-hold with your mouse to zoom out and choose another zoom location.
 Go ahead; give it a whirl.
   </div>
 assignment: |
   Fix blemishes on the provided photo with any of the tools above, as needed.
 Feel free to use an <a href="adjustment-layers.html" target="_blank" title="a"><a href="adjustment-layers.html" title="adjustment layer">adjustment layer</a></a>.
 You'll likely need them to colour her lips and maybe her eyes.
-Subtlely.
+You can run the skin smoothing technique.
+Gently.

   <img class="size100" alt="photoshop-retouching-fundamentals-exercise" src="/images/photoshop-retouching-fundamentals/photoshop-retouching-fundamentals-exercise.jpg">